Runaway (1984 North Korean film): Reception

 On the one hand, Runaway conforms to well to the "juche Socialist realist standard" of North Korean film.
-The conflict of the rich and the poor that serves as the backdrop of the story in particular is archetypal.
+The conflict between the rich and the poor that serves as the backdrop of the story in particular is archetypal.
 Shin himself thought of the original short story as "a point of origin" of communism in Korea, although by and large the relationship with literature from that period and North Korea's official ideology is "at best problematic".
-On the other hand, Runaway retains many characteristics from Shin's early melodrama films made in the 1960s while he was still in South Korea that he used to impress the country's president Park Chung-hee.
-Indeed, both North and South Korean cinema shared a preoccupation with realism at the time, and in both political contexts an authoritarian regime was hungry for success of the cinematic arts.
+On the other hand, Runaway retains many characteristics from Shin's early melodrama films made in the 1960s while he was still in South Korea which he used to impress the country's president Park Chung Hee.
+Indeed, both North and South Korean cinema shared a preoccupation with realism at the time, and in both political contexts, an authoritarian regime was hungry for the success of the cinematic arts.
 Thus according to Steven Chung, a "tension between cinematic pleasure and political edification" is evident in Runaway.
 The result is a nationalistic drama film "in the usual propagandist mold".

 Leonid Petrov calls it Shin's "finest film".
 Choi Eun-hee's acting in particular is strong in the powerful supporting role of the wife of Song Ryul.
-Kim Il-sung himself praised the film for its powerful drama.
+Kim Il Sung himself praised the film for its powerful drama.

-Thematically, Runaway is very much like classic North Korean films, such as The Flower Girl and Sea of Blood: it is propaganda, but in the classic mode of portraying struggles of everyday people instead of attributing all good things to the deeds of Kim Il-sung.
+Thematically, Runaway is very much like classic North Korean films, such as The Flower Girl and Sea of Blood: it is propaganda but in the classic mode of portraying the struggles of everyday people instead of attributing all good things to the deeds of Kim Il Sung.
 Shin was awarded the prize for best director at a film festival in Prague in 1984.

 A retrospective of Shin's filmography was held at the Busan International Film Festival in 2001.
 The screening was initially meant to include two of his films made in North Korea: Runaway and Salt.
 The public prosecutor of South Korea, however, forbade the screening just one day before Runaway was to be shown to guests, on the basis of the National Security Act.
 This forced the organizers to show the film as a private screening instead of their original intention of letting the general public watch it.